learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-060120-module-2-code-challenge---late-show-1593612516/README.md

 - Add a validation to ensure that the rating is between 1 and 5.
 - Add handling for this error to the Appearance create action.
 - The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.

+GO BACK AND TEST BEFORE MOVING ON, DUDE

 ### 6. Advanced: Additional Appearance Validation